zorino/raysurveyor-tutorial/README.md

 This tutorial will show you how to launch a surveyor run with a toy dataset made of 5 HIV complete genomes.

+A presentation of the software can be find here : http://zorino.github.io/raysurveyor-tutorial/#/

 ### Installation

 Ray Surveyor depends on Ray platform and MPI - implementation such as OpenMPI and MPICH are compatible.